CHT2520/php-basics/getting-started-with-XAMPP.md

 - Stop Apache and MySQL
 - Close down the control panel.
 - Check on the taskbar under hidden items to make sure you haven't got multiple instances of XAMPP running.
 If you have, right-click and shut them down.
+- Restart XAMPP, hopefully everything will now work okay.
-- Use task manager (CTRL+ALT+DEL).
+- If it doesn't work, stop Apache and MySQL.
+Open task manager (CTRL+ALT+DEL).
 Under background process look for *Httpd*, or *Apache* or *mysql*.
 If any of these processes are running right-click to end the process.
 - Restart XAMPP, hopefully everything will now work okay.

 #### Apache still won't start
 - By default Apache uses port 80.
-It could be that there is another service running on port 80.
+It's rare but it could be that there is another service running on port 80.
 - From the control panel, next to Apache select config, a configuration file will open.
 On about Line 60 it will say ```Listen 80```.
 - Change this to ```Listen 81```
 - Save the *httpd.conf* file.